 It is therefore intriguing to consider the lack of clear-cut divisions between languages, and to explore hybridisation as opposed to purity, nativity or hierarchy: hybridisation between languages, between written and oral forms, between genres, between the norm and the exception.
 The language of Europe is translation, and hybrid are its dialects.

 HIBRYD AND COLLECTIVE WRITING COMPETITION

 Specimen.
-The Babel Review of Translations, in collaboration with the Asmara-Addis Literary Festival (In Exile), and thanks to the support of the European Cultural Foundation, launches To Speak Europe in Different Languages.
+The Babel Review of Translations, in collaboration with the Asmara-Addis Literary Festival (In Exile), and thanks to the support of the European Cultural Foundation, launched To Speak Europe in Different Languages.
 Hybrid and collective writing competition.